 Snakes in dreams represent the men in your life.
 Particularly if the snake was sliding into your bed.
 Is there a certain man you feel attracted to?
 Remember, snakes represent sexual energy but also a warning.

 Snakes typically shed their skins, and this can be an indication of change but also transformation.
-Snakes were viewed as signs of transformation, especially in ancient times.
+Many cultures viewed snakes as signs of transformation, especially in ancient times.
 If you dreamed about a snake, whether it shed its skin or not, it could be a sign you are ready to change, or you have entered a period of change.

 Snakes are also symbolic of progress.
 They move forward and overcome obstacles in their path easily.
-This progress could be associated with healing, or overcoming a hindrance you thought was not possible.
+This progress could be a symbol of healing, or overcoming a hindrance you thought was not possible.

-Remember, when analysing your snake dreams, look at the overall context of the dream.
+When analyzing your snake dreams, look at the overall context of the dream and ask yourself:

 - Where you frightened of the snakes?